ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

 Add your files to the `git` repository:

     git add *
-    git commit -a -m 'Initial commit'
-    git push

 Install the dependencies for your module:

     dzil installdeps

-Generate a license file and commit it to github:
+Generate a license file and commit everything to github:

     dzil regenerate

     git add LICENSE
-    git commit -m 'Initial commit' LICENSE
+    git commit -a -m 'Initial commit'
     git push

 Test your distribution: